Search the Health Library

 Federal Hill, Mt.
 Vernon

-Just south of downtown lies Federal Hill, which features its share of nightclubs and restaurants, along with easy access to the Inner Harbor and Camden Yards, home of the MLB Orioles and NFL Ravens.
+Just south of downtown lies Federal Hill, which features its share of restaurants and pubs, along with easy access to the Inner Harbor and Camden Yards, home of the MLB Orioles and NFL Ravens.
 North of downtown are the cultural centers of Mount Vernon and Bolton Hill, where stately old mansions have been transformed into distinctive apartments.

 Mount Vernon, an elegant and historic neighborhood of restaurants, shops, and galleries, is in the cultural heart of Baltimore.
 Once the home of notable figures like Emily Post and George Peabody, Mount Vernon offers a variety of historic townhouses, walkup apartments, and modern apartment complexes and high-rises.
 Nearby are the Peabody Conservatory, Center Stage Theater, and the Baltimore Symphony Orchestra.